oliverschloebe/simple-yearly-archive/readme.txt

 == Changelog ==

+= 1.2.8 =
+* A few fixes that resulted from the previous versions

 = 1.2.7 =
 * Character encoding for new date format string fixed
 * Fixed a bug that occured when "Anchored overview at the top" was checked while "Linked years" was unchecked (Thanks Kroom!)